casper-network/docs-archive/dapp-dev-guide/upgrade-tutorial.rst

 1. An upgrade function needs to be present in the contract when the contract is *first deployed*.
 Without this, the contract is immutable, and cannot be changed in the future.

-Lets start by creating a function our contract can use to upgrade itself with:
+Let's start by creating a function our contract can use to upgrade itself with:

 .. code-block:: rust